TobiasRoeddiger/setup-my-machine/README.md

 - [ ] Install SEGGER J-Link Software
 - [ ] Check `JLinkExe` and other J-Link tools from the command line
 - [ ] Download the OpenEarable-2 repository or locate an existing repository
-- [ ] Clone the OpenEarable-2 repository into the `tobi` user's home directory
+- [ ] Clone the OpenEarable-2 repository into the user's home directory
 - [ ] Initialize dependencies/submodules
 - [ ] Compile board `openearable_v2/nrf5340/cpuapp` with a clean build
 - [ ] Compile the optional FOTA build